evanx/component-validator/README.md

       max: 30
 ```

-configDO (Supervisor): specify the content of the config metadata for defaulting and validation
+TODO (Supervisor): specify the content of the config metadata for defaulting and validation

 #### Declaring context props